Naked Eye

 the Eye to See

-For this inaugural edition of Naked Eye, we went straight into the depths of the topics that form the backbone of this magazine: the philosophy, art, and science of phenomena too big for the eye to see.
-From time to hyperobjects, to phantom patterns and shifting baselines, this issue is an invitation to gaze directly at unseeable phenomena.
+In this inaugural edition of Naked Eye, we delve into the core themes that shape the foundation of this magazine: the philosophy, art, and science of phenomena too vast or abstract to be seen.
+From the concept of time and hyperobjects to phantom patterns and shifting baselines, this issue invites you to look directly at the invisible—and consider what lies beyond the limits of sight.

 The Problem of Color

-Issue two is themed around the problem of color — what we think we see, and whether we can trust it.
-At a baseline, this issue investigates whether we can trust what our eyes perceive when we see color.
-It approaches the phenomenon of color as an open question, and what it reveals about the nature of reality, both individual and shared.
+Issue Two explores the problem of color — what we think we see, and whether we can truly trust it.
+At its core, this issue questions the reliability of our visual perception when it comes to color.
+It treats color as an open inquiry, examining what this elusive phenomenon reveals about the nature of reality—both personal and collective.

 Between the Eye and the Self

-The third issue is about how we see ourselves, how we relate to ourselves, and what defines the boundary between “I” and the world.
-It explores the philosophy, the science, and the wisdomsurrounding the question of truly seeing ourselves.
-Between symbols and structures, impressions and distortions, the ways we perceive — and constrain or construct — ourselves in the mind’s eye matter deeply.
+Issue Three delves into how we see ourselves, how we relate to our own identity, and where the boundary lies between the “I” and the outside world.
+It explores the philosophy, science, and wisdom behind the question of truly perceiving the self.
+Between symbols and structures, impressions and distortions, the ways we imagine, shape, and sometimes confine ourselves in the mind’s eye are deeply significant.